takieszabie/hello-world/readme.txt

 Hello!
-Using GIT and being happy :)
+Using GIT and being happy.
+Changed my username to takieszabie.